 GPP sponsored the 2018 Ariadne Grant Skills Day and Networking Dinner on September 24th in London.
 The day explored how donors can take a more intersectional approach to their work, recognising what the gaps in their current programmes may be and finding ways to be more inclusive.
 The day opened with a master class in the concept of intersectionality and what it means for donors, led by Dr. Emilia Roig, the Founder and Executive Director of the Centre for Intersectional Justice, a Berlin-based organisation combating intersecting forms of inequality and discrimination in Europe.

-Images at right: GPP Annual Meeting & Reception with Dutch grantmaking partners.
+Images: GPP Annual Meeting & Reception with Dutch grantmaking partners.
 Click to view larger.